ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAEL

 erosion occurred during the winter flash floods of the past two thousand years.

-This is a Roman road photo from the ruins of Sephoris near Nazareth, the stone pavers showed tracks from ancient wagons.
+This is a Roman road photo from the ruins of Sephoris near Nazareth, the stone pavers showed tracks from ancient wagons in the Roman-Byzantine marketplace.
 Many Roman roads contained no pavers and others that used to be of made of pavers are gone as the stone was robbed for other uses.

 The remains of a 1st century pavement below the Western Wall/Ophel Historical Park, Jerusalem